6 scenic cycling trails you must complete

 This region is also highly regarded for its off-road trails: Atherton Forest Mountain Bike Park teems with first-rate tracks.
 Conveniently, BIG4 Atherton Woodlands Tourist Park caters to two-wheel enthusiasts with a dedicated mountain bike wash down and service bay.

-Murray to Mountains Rail Trail, Wangaratta to Bright, Victoria – 100km (one way)
+Murray to Mountains Rail Trail, Wangaratta to Bright, VIC – 100km (one way)